 MedCheck is a 15-minute individual appointment with a Registered Nurse, specifically designed to detect indicators of cardiovascular disease and diabetes.

 - Total Cholesterol

-A written record of the results and what they might mean to the patient are given to the individual during the consultation.
+A written record of the results and what they might mean to the patient are given to the individual at the time of the consultation.

-Recommendations are then given by the nurse, and all information is kept on a secure database to compare with future results.
+Recommendations are then given by the nurse the individual with all information kept on a secure database for future reference.
 The data from your entire workforce is collated into a report and sent to management with a summary of results identifying any trends or problems that your organisation may then wish to address.